 We encourage allies who stand with workers to visit the National Mobilization Against Sweatshops at nmass.org to learn more about NMASS’s home care worker campaign and how you can donate to a fund that will be used to purchase PPEs for home care workers during this crisis.
 Stay tuned for more updates about our clients’ legal fight for justice.

 For some immigrants, U.S. Citizenship and Immigration Services (“USCIS”) will consider whether an immigrant is likely to become a “public charge” when it reviews the immigrant’s request for a visa or green card.
 A “public charge” is someone who may rely on public benefits for a significant period of time.
 If USCIS determines an immigrant is likely to become a public charge, it may deny an immigrant’s entry into the United States or their green card application.

 The Trump administration recently issued new rules that redefine the term “public charge” in a way that will result in many more people being denied entry or a green card.
-The new rules will go into effect October 15, 2019 unless legal challenges stop or delay them.
+The new rules went into effect on February 24, 2020.
 It is important for immigrants to understand whether they might be impacted by these new rules.

 Catholic Migration Services would like to inform the immigrant community that the new public charge rules does not mean everyone should stop receiving any public benefits that they need for their family.
 Therefore, before withdrawing from any public benefits you are currently receiving, we encourage you to speak with a trusted immigration attorney.

 USCIS has clarified that seeking or using medical treatment or preventative healthcare services related to COVID-19 will NOT be considered under the public charge rule, even if the services are Medicaid-funded.